| Hawks and Doves and War

 also talking about Vietnam.
 And Bush didn’t bring it up;

 Kerry did.
+Voters are

 curious about Kerry’s obsession with his Vietnam War record and